-- Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or related to a child - Or behaved towards a child or children in a way that indicates that they are unsuitable to work with children.
+- Behaved in a way that has harmed a child or may have harmed a child. - Possibly committed a criminal offence against or related to a child. - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children. - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.